jamiecha88/social-media/README.md

 ## Optimizations

--Add Firebase hosting for the images, for a real multi-user experience.
+- Add Firebase hosting for the images, for a real multi-user experience.
--Create a real time Trending board that updates automatically on usages of tags.
+- Create a real time Trending board that updates automatically on usages of tags.
--Add a Settings page to update password, email and other user settings.
+- Add a Settings page to update password, email and other user settings.
--Add a 'Start Chat' feature where you can message any user from scratch.
+- Add a 'Start Chat' feature where you can message any user from scratch.

 ---